lindb/lindb/README.md

 ## What is LinDB?

 LinDB("Lin" stands for wisdom in Shanghainese) is a open-source Time Series Database which provides high performance, high availability and horizontal scalability.

+LinDB stores all monitoring data of ELEME Inc, there is 88TB incremental writes per day and 2.7PB total  raw data.

 + __High performance__